Why Balsa Research is Worthwhile

 2. Where adults do exist, they do not have the right incentives.
 This causes them to mostly do things that don’t help solve the underlying problems.
 Existing organizations are instead focused on pleasing their donor bases and otherwise looking good.
 This makes them bad at generating effective solutions and at getting anything implemented.

 There are several entire ecosystems of think tanks and political activists seeking to make their case, have their voices heard and enact change.
-We have no shortage of such projects, from all sides: Left wing and right wing, statist, liberal and libertarian.
+There is no shortage of such projects, from all sides: Left wing and right wing, statist, liberal and libertarian.
 Some generalize while others narrow their focus.

 Almost none of them are taking actions designed to cause change.
 That is not what gets them or their employees more status or more funding.
 That is not what their organizational memory or culture says to do.